b-jan/blog/NextJs.md

 ### What's the plan?

-Facebook has created a node module [create-react-app](https://github.com/facebook/create-react-app) to easily generate a React application.
-Many React applications are close to its settings.
-That's why I chose it as a code base for this article.
+For this article, I chose to start with a basic app created with [create-react-app](https://github.com/facebook/create-react-app).
+Your own React applications is probably using similar settings.

-This article is split in 3 short parts:
+This article is split in 3 sections matching 3 server-side-rendering strategies:

-- How to upgrade manually your React app to SSR
+- How to upgrade manually your React app to get SSR
 - How to start with Next.js from scratch
-- How to bring Next.js to your existing React app
+- How to migrate your existing React app to server-side with Next.js

 I won't go through all the steps, but I will bring your attention on the main points of interesting.
 I also provide a repository for each of the 3 strategies.
+As the article is a bit long, I split it in 2 articles, this one will only deal with the first 2 sections.
+If your main concern is to migrate your app to Next.js, you can go directly to the second article [here]().

 ## 1) Look how twisted manual SSR is...

 ![Manually](assets/injury.jpg?raw=true "React SSR manually")

 In that part, we will see how to implement SSR manually on an existing React app.
-Let's take the [create-react-app] starter code:
+Let's take the [create-react-app](https://github.com/facebook/create-react-app) starter code:

 - `package.json` for dependencies
 - Webpack configuration included